amr745/buscar-books/README.md

 ### As a user, I want to:
 * type the name of a book into a search box.
-* click a search button
+* click a search button.
 * see a list of books.
 * click on a book title.
 * see information about the book.